srithaneeli76/A8-Case-4/README.md

 Core Entities:
 - Student- Stores student information such as ID, contact details, and graduation year, and connects to clubs through memberships, event attendance, and leadership roles.
 - Event- Stores each club-hosted event, including its title, schedule, and location, and serves as a central entity for tracking attendance and participation.
-- Officer roles-A second many-to-many relationship where a club has multiple leadership positions and a single student is permitted to hold these roles in more than one club.
+- Officer roles- A second many-to-many relationship where a club has multiple leadership positions and a single student is permitted to hold these roles in more than one club.
 - Funding requests- The Funding Request entity is central here, linking to Club (the requester), Staff (the reviewer and optional backup reviewer), and Purchase (the actual expenditure).
 - Fair/Table setup- For every fair, a club must reserve at least one table.
 This is created by an identifying many-to-many relationship between club and fair to create a new table titled reservation.
 A fair can host many clubs and a club can attend many fairs.
 - Club- Stores information about each student organization, including its category, contact details, and formation date, and serves as the central entity for memberships, events, and funding activities.